WSET Level Two Course

 Advance registration is necessary to assure you receive the text book and study guide well before the class begins so you may read through the materials prior to our classroom review.
 While we can accept registrations as close as a few weeks before the class begins, you should book your place as early as possible to assure you have a time to look over the text book and mull over the practice exam questions.
 Remember, the course reinforces and expands on what is in the text book, it is not a replacement for the text book!
 And by the same token, no book can develop your tasting skills the way a series of tasting sessions with a qualified tutor can.

 As we have seen in several courses, classes do fill up.
 We keep the group relatively small to maximize the interactive aspect of learning about wine, so book your space while there is room.
 Once we reach the maximum class size, the course is closed.
-Don't miss your chance for a Level Two certification and a great tasting and learning experience.
+Don't miss your chance for a Level Two certification through a great tasting and learning experience with like-minded wine lovers.

-Upcoming dates for Fine Vintage, Ltd. Level Two course with Lyn Farmer:
+Upcoming dates for the Fine Vintage, Ltd. WSET Level Two course with Lyn Farmer:

-Level Two is next offered in Miami beginning Sunday, December 10, 2017 and continues the following weekend, December 16 and 17, at the historic Biltmore Hotel in Coral Gables.
+Level Two is next offered in Miami beginning Saturday, April 14, 2018, continues Sunday, April 15 and concludes the following Sunday, April 22, 2018, at the historic Biltmore Hotel in Coral Gables.
 The course is three full days, 9:30am to 5:30pm with two short mid-session breaks and a one-hour break for lunch.
-This is a great way to tune your palate for the year-end holidays, or the course could be a wonderful early holiday gift for a wine-loving friend.
+This is a great way to tune your palate for springtime sipping!

 Click the button below to go directly to the Miami course page on the Fine Vintage, Ltd. website

-The next Level Two course in Chicago is offered on two weekends, beginning Sunday, July 8, 2018.
-The course concludes on Saturday and Sunday, July 21 and 22 (there is a one weekend break between days one and two).
-The beauty of this schedule is you have a full two weeks between the first and second classes to taste and study on your own, then return for two days of class sessions before the certification exam.
+The next Level Two course in Chicago is offered on two weekends, beginning Saturday, May 12, 2018.
+The course concludes the following weekend (we have no class on Mothers' Day) on Saturday and Sunday, May 18 and 19.
+The beauty of this schedule is you have a full week between the first and second classes to taste and study on your own, then return for two days of class sessions before the certification exam.
 All Chicago courses are offered at City Winery at 1200 West Randolph Street.
 Each of the three days begins at 9am and continues to 5pm with two short mid-session breaks and a one-hour break for lunch.

 Click the button below to go directly to the Chicago course page on the Fine Vintage, Ltd. website